best-practice-and-impact/qa-of-code-guidance/_sources/intro.md

 The following structure can be used to reference the current version of the book:

 > UK Government Analytical Community.
 (2020).
-Quality assurance of code for analysis and research (version 2021.8).
-Office for National Statistics, Best Practice and Impact division: https://best-practice-and-impact.github.io/qa-of-code-guidance/
+Quality assurance of code for analysis and research (version 2021.9).
+Office for National Statistics, Quality and Improvement division: https://best-practice-and-impact.github.io/qa-of-code-guidance/

 ## How to get the most out of the book